Home » Who Am I

 My thoughts on the food-obsessed culture in Australia?

 I’m all for it.
 The trend towards healthy but tasty and unprocessed food is good to see, especially on popular cooking shows and documentaries.
 The love of good food is so ingrained into our culture – there’s so much more to taste and discover.
-Personally, it can be anything from hunting for the best ramen in Melbourne to within my workplace, where I recently hosted an International Platter Feast, where everyone made a dish from their own heritage.
-The event brought everyone together and provided an opportunity to learn about each other’s cultures.

 The many multicultural festivals and hubs in Melbourne.
 On Sydney Road, you can find the some of the best baklava.
 On the other side of town in Footscray, you can find comfort in a bowl of pho, crusty banh mi rolls, hot jam doughnuts, and make use of your hands at the cutlery-free African eateries where you scoop up tasty stews with injera flat bread.

 That’s what Melbourne’s about – you can experience the best food our city has to offer without having to spend the big bucks.
 I think what truly makes the Melbourne food scene so unique is that you really do have to rely on your inner circle for solid suggestions, due to the fact that some of the amazing places to eat at are hidden in some random laneway in the CBD with no obvious signage, not to mention our awesome rooftop bars and restaurants.
-Alternatively, there are some great mobile apps and blogs that can lead you to the latest talk of the town.
+Alternatively, there are some great blogs that can lead you to the latest talk of the town.

 What are the top three Filipino dishes one must try?